CogStack/CogStack-SemEHR/docker/README.md

 ## run SemEHR docker image
 1. prerequisite
 - select/create a host directory (let's call it `data` dir) for input fulltexts and outputs.
 There should be 3 subfolders:
-    - input_docs: for putting full text documents;
+    - input_docs: for putting full text documents; Add your own documents or two sample docs will be put in here for demostration purposes.
     - output_docs: for saving `temporary` NLP annotations;
     - smehr_results: for saving SeEHR results.
 - (optional) create a SemEHR configuration file in `data` dir.
 If not, a default configuration will be used, i.e. `docker/docker_doc_based_settings.json`.